ALex-Everett-Liu/portable-local-graph-enhanced/docs/DEVELOPMENT_GUIDE.md

 - **Accessibility:** Direct navigation is more accessible than multiple button clicks
 - **Consistency:** This pattern should be applied consistently across all paginated interfaces

-#### Current Implementation
+#### Current Implementations

 This principle is implemented in:

-- `public/ui/dialogs/searchDialog.js` - Search results pagination
+1. **`public/ui/dialogs/searchDialog.js`** - Search results pagination
+   - Simple implementation: Page info + page input
+   - Enter key navigation
+   - No Previous/Next buttons (minimalist approach)

+2. **`public/ui/dialogs/loadDialog.js`** - Database list pagination
+   - Complete implementation: Page info + page input + Go button + Previous/Next buttons
+   - Enter key OR Go button navigation
+   - Includes "Go to page:" label for clarity
+   - Provides multiple navigation methods for better UX

+**Implementation Variations:**

+Both implementations are valid.
+Choose based on context:
+- **Simple pagination** (searchDialog.js): When space is limited or navigation is secondary
+- **Complete pagination** (loadDialog.js): When pagination is a primary feature or for better accessibility

-When adding new pagination features, follow this pattern.
+When adding new pagination features, follow one of these patterns.

 ---